-There are two streams of organizational and workforce development activity currently being led by the Scottish Government.
+There are a number of streams of work that the Scottish Government leads or funds to develop the social services workforce.
+There are two streams of organisational and workforce development activity currently being led by the Scottish Government.
 The first, Changing Lives, arose out of the 21st Century review of social work (Scottish Executive, 2006a) and has five workstreams, some of which have a number of distinct activities.
 The second is the work arising out of the National Review of the Early Years and Childcare Workforce (Scottish Executive, 2006b).
+In addition to these, there are also a number of different organisations that the Government funds, namely, the Centres of Excellence, regional Learning Networks and the Voluntary Social Services Workforce Unit.